SSSHANKS/Voice-Biometrics/README.md

 ## Conclusion

-The **RNN UBM** project combines machine learning and real-time web technologies to deliver a functional client verification and identification system using audio recordings.
+Project combines machine learning and real-time web technologies to deliver a functional client verification and identification system using audio recordings.
 It includes tools for training and evaluating models, managing users, performing recognition, and testing in real-time using WebSocket connections.